Frequently Asked Questions

 Read more about the UAW in higher education here.

-• Dues in the UAW range from 1.44-2% of gross pay depending on the local union and are not owed until the first contract is ratified.
+• We pay a one-time $10 initiation fee and 1.44% of our gross wages in dues or fair-share fees.
 Dues provide us with the resources necessary to have a strong union.
 Dues are allocated to three primary functions: (1) our local union operations; (2) the UAW International, which, among other things, provides ongoing organizing, legal and financial support to local unions within the UAW like ours; and (3) the UAW strike and defense fund.

 Questions on Collective Bargaining